- The Home of Champions Rodeo brings the best cowboys and girls to Red Lodge to compete in wild events

-The Home of Champions Rodeo dates back to the late 1800’s when local cowboys would gather to ride exhibition broncs.
-In 1929 the Home of Champions Rodeo born, after group of these cowboys build an arena and began charging spectators a fee for admission.
-However, the Rodeo didn’t receive this name until 1954 when Bill Linderman, a local cowboy, won the World All Around Champion Title.
+The Home of Champions Rodeo dates back to the late 1800s when local cowboys would gather to ride exhibition broncs.
+In 1929 the Home of Champions Rodeo born, after the group of cowboys build an arena and began charging spectators a fee for admission.
+However, the Rodeo didn’t receive this name until 1954 when Bill Linderman, a local cowboy, won the World All-Around Champion Title.

 Click Here to visit the official event website.